 This is the first post about something near and dear to my heart—homeschooling.
-Our homeschooling journey began around a little white table that was a hand-me-down from my husband’s parents, in a room with a bookshelf, and an American flag.
+Our homeschooling journey began with a little white table that was a hand-me-down from my husband’s parents, in a room with a bookshelf, and an American flag.
 In that little classroom of ours, I tried to recreate what I thought our school should look like based on my own public school experience.
 We began our day by reciting the Pledge of Allegiance.
 It seemed so official, and we did this for a while, but it didn’t last long.
 This was not homeschooling, this was recreating public school at home.

 God had something completely different in mind when he called me to homeschool.